-CORE 276 - Principles of Electronics (3 credits)
+CORE 276 - Science, Music and Sound (3 credits)

-Study of the basic methods and principles of physics with emphasis on electricity, sound, and radio waves.
-The design of stereo systems will be used to illustrate these principles.
-Prerequisite: CORE 270.
+A study of the basic methods and principles of acoustics and electronics with emphasis on what sound is, what music is, and the means by which they are generated, recorded and reproduced.
+The design and use of musical instruments and sound systems will be used to illustrate these principles.
+Prerequisite: CORE 270

-CORE 277 - Chemistry and Industry (3 credits)
+CORE 277 - Conceptual Physics (3 credits)